 “Come to me, all you who are weary and burdened, and I will give you rest.
 Take my yoke upon you and learn from me, for I am gentle and humble in heart, and you will find rest for your souls.
-For my yoke is easy and my burden is light.”
+For my yoke is easy, and my burden is light.”
+Matthew 11:28,29.

-As I reflect on how this impacts our strategy for church-planting and for education at Access International School, I have to focus on building people up in their walk with Christ and in community so they can work together in humility and gentleness.
-Our strategy is long-term, tailored for the individual, and focused on community.
+As I reflect on how this impacts our strategy for church-planting and education at Access International School, I have to focus on building people up in their walk with Christ and in the community so they can work together in humility and gentleness.
+Our strategy is long-term, tailored for the individual, and focused on the community.
 It may not always be glamorous with explosive growth and numbers, but it does change lives and communities.
 The effects are deep and sustainable.